Configuring the Citrix Gateway by Using Wizards

 - DNS server

-Citrix Gateway supports user connections directly to Citrix Endpoint Management App Edition, which gives users access to their web, SaaS, and mobile apps, along with access to ShareFile.
+Citrix Gateway supports user connections directly to Citrix Endpoint Management, which gives users access to their web, SaaS, and mobile apps, along with access to ShareFile.
 You can also configure settings to StoreFront which gives users access to their Windows-based applications and virtual desktops.

-When you run the Quick Configuration wizard, the following policies are created based on your Citrix Endpoint Management App Edition, StoreFront, and Web Interface settings:
+When you run the Quick Configuration wizard, the following policies are created based on your Citrix Endpoint Management, StoreFront, and Web Interface settings:

 - Session policies, including policies and profiles for Receiver, Receiver for Web, Citrix Gateway plug-in, and Program Neighborhood Agent